307 Henry St., Suite 211, Alton, IL 62004 (618) 462-8484 Send a Message

 My Promise to You

 "I'm not afraid to go to trial.
-I have been successful in fighting the government in trial and I have won acquittals in federal criminal jury trials.
+I have successfully fought the government in trial and won acquittals in federal criminal jury trials.
 I fight hard for all of my clients.
 I fight hard to get good deals for my clients even if that means going to trial.
-The prosecutors know who the plea bargain lawyers are and who the attorneys are who fight hard for their clients!
-The prosectors are always going to give better deals to the attorneys that fight hard for their clients.
+The prosecutors know who the plea bargain lawyers are and the attorneys who fight hard for their clients!
+The prosecutors will always give better deals to the attorneys who fight hard for their clients.

 When you hire John Stobbs, you hire ME!
 I do all the work for your case - not a paralegal or an associate."